 "We included diabetics and randomized them by diabetes status," Welty explained.
 This gave researchers, "the ideal situation to also examine the effect of Lovaza on albuminuria in patients with type 2 diabetes."

 Welty and her colleagues recruited 262 participants aged 36 to 80 years with stable CAD from Harvard's Beth Israel Deaconess Medical Center.
 Thirty percent of the study subjects also had type 2 diabetes.
 Participants were randomly assigned to one of two groups.
 The fish oil group took four Lovaza capsules per day, totaling 1.86 g of EPA and 1.5 g of DHA.
 The control group did not supplement with fish oil.
-Patients in both groups who had been previously treated with ACEIs or ARBs were told to continue with the drugs.
+In both groups, patients already takng ACEIs or ARBs were told to continue with the drugs.

 Over the course of one year, researchers measured various indicators of heart and kidney health, including the urine albumin-to-creatinine ratio (ACR).
 Typically, patients are diagnosed with albuminuria when urine ACR is greater than 30 mg/g.

 Among the nondiabetic subjects, no change in ACR occurred in either the Lovaza or control groups.
-Those receiving Lovaza did, however, did show a significant reduction in triglyceride levels (P<0.001) and an increase in HDL cholesterol levels.
-This effect was expected given that hypertriglyceridemia is Lovaza's FDA-approved indication.
+Those receiving Lovaza did, however, did show a significant reduction in triglyceride levels (P<0.001) and an increase in HDL, an expected outcome given that hypertriglyceridemia is Lovaza's FDA-approved indication.

-Among participants with diabetes, on the other hand, Lovaza seemed to stabilize ACR status, suggesting a preservation of kidney function.
-Those who took Lovaza showed no significant change in ACR over the 12-month period, while among the diabetics in the control group, ACR increased by 72.3% (P<0.001).
+Among the diabetics, however, Lovaza seemed to stabilize ACR status, suggesting a preservation of kidney function.
+Those who took the omega-3 formula maintained their baseline ACRs over the 12-month period; in the control group, ACR increased by 72.3% (P<0.001).
 "Lovaza attenuated the worsening of ACR in diabetic subjects."

 In 17 diabetic subjects on fish oil (43%), ACR actually decreased.
 The authors observed ACR decreases in only five of the control subjects (12.5%).

 "This 3-fold difference is very significant and demonstrates an important change in an early phase of albuminuria," the investigators wrote.
-They believe Lovaza can prevent the subclinical progression of albuminuria at the beginning stage of the disease when ACRs are still <30 mg/g, which is generally considered in the normal range.
+They believe Lovaza can prevent the subclinical progression of albuminuria at the beginning stage of the disease, when ACRs are still <30 mg/g.

-Furthermore, in diabetic subjects who were also taking an ACEIs or ARBs, Lovaza attenuated the increase in ACR; among those not taking the omega-3s, ACR jumped 64.2% (P<0.001).
+Furthermore, in diabetic subjects who were also taking ACEIs or ARBs, Lovaza attenuated the increase in ACR.
+Among the controls, ACR jumped 64.2% (P<0.001).

 "Lovaza is an ethyl ester, so it may be absorbed better than some of the over-the-counter preparations," she explained.
 "It's impossible to say if OTC products would provide the same benefit.
 What we would say to a patient or clinician is to use Lovaza for its FDA-approved indication, which is to lower triglyceride levels.
 It's premature to use it to prevent albuminuria until a larger, longer trial is completed."